vmware/govmomi/govc/USAGE.md

 Interval ID defaults to 20 (realtime) if supported, otherwise 300 (5m interval).

+If PLOT value is set to '-', output a gnuplot script.
+If non-empty with another value, PLOT will pipe the script to gnuplot for you.
+The value is also used to set the gnuplot 'terminal' variable, unless the value is that of the DISPLAY env var.
+Only 1 metric NAME can be specified when the PLOT flag is set.

 Examples:
   govc metric.sample host/cluster1/* cpu.usage.average
+  govc metric.sample -plot .png host/cluster1/* cpu.usage.average | xargs open
   govc metric.sample vm/* net.bytesTx.average net.bytesTx.average

 Options: